 – 7 Breakfasts, 7 Lunches, and any snacks you prefer (all dinners will be provided)

-– A food bag (solid stuff sack to hold all your food and to do a bear hang at night)
+– A food bag (solid stuff-sack to hold all your food and to easily hang food up if needed)

 – A metal bowl and/or cup and desired utensils